b0kch01/alan.github.io/_pages/about-me.md

 ## Beyond the Work

-Outside of work, I love exploring new places, whether it’s traveling abroad or discovering a great local coffee shop.
-I have a deep appreciation for psychology and enjoy understanding different perspectives and what drives people.
+I love exploring new places, whether it’s traveling abroad or discovering a great local coffee shop.
 You can also find me hiking, trying new noodle restaurants, or sharing funny stories that remind us not to take life too seriously.
 I believe a mix of curiosity, ambition, and a good sense of humor keeps things interesting, both in work and life.

 Feel free to explore my site and [get in touch](mailto:alanb@alumni.stanford.edu) if you'd like to learn more about me or simply say hello!